kwingfi24/Engineering_4_Notebook/README.md

 ## Python_Dice_Roller
 ### Assignment Description

 The purpose of this assignment was to create a program that can automatically roll dice.
 The program also took user input to decide whether another dice should be rolled, or if the program should exit.
-The spicy version added complexity by asking the user to specify the number of sides on the dice and the number of dice to be rolled at a time.
-The user was then asked whether they wanted to roll again with the same settings, change the settings, or exit the program.

 ### Evidence